-Basketball Australia is delighted to have two Australian Basketball superstars as Vicinity Centres Aussie Hoops program ambassadors - Lauren Jackson and Patty Mills.
+Basketball Australia is delighted to have two Australian Basketball superstars as Aussie Hoops program ambassadors - Lauren Jackson and Matthew Dellavedova.

 LAUREN JACKSON BIO

-Arguably the finest women’s basketballer of all-time, Jackson tipped off her career at the AIS in 1997.
-Quickly making a name for herself in both the WNBL and internationally, she lead the Jayco Opals to silver medals at the 2000, 2004 and 2008 Olympic Games, as well as gold at the 2006 FIBA World Championships.
-Jackson was taken with the first pick of the 2001 WNBA Draft by the Seattle Storm, where she lead the Storm to two WNBA Championships, while continuing to win WNBL titles with the Canberra Capitals.
-Stints in Korea, Russia and Spain followed with continued success, before collecting a fourth medal in London, where she became the first female to carry the Australian flag at the Olympic Games Opening Ceremony.
+Arguably the finest female basketballer of all-time, Jackson tipped off her career at the AIS in 1997.
+Quickly making a name for herself in both the WNBL and internationally, she led the Chemist Warehouse Opals to silver medals at the 2000, 2004 and 2008 Olympic Games, as well as gold at the 2006 FIBA World Championships.
+Jackson was taken with the first pick of the 2001 WNBA Draft by the Seattle Storm, where she led the Storm to two WNBA Championships while continuing to win four WNBL titles with the Canberra Capitals.
+Stints in Korea, Russia and Spain followed with continued success, before collecting a fourth Olympic medal in London, where she became the first female to carry the Australian flag at the Olympic Games Opening Ceremony.
+In 2016 Lauren joined the new ownership group of the Melbourne Boomers WNBL team, being named the team's commercial operations executive.